stevana/pipelining-with-disruptor/README.md

 (both on producer and consumer side), back-pressure, sharding (for scalability) and dependencies between consumers.

-In this post we'll recall the problem of using "simple" queues, discuss how Disruptor helps solve this problem and have a look at how we can we provide a declarative high-level language for expressing pipelines backed by Disruptors where all low-level details are hidden away from the user of the library.
+In this post we'll recall the problem of using "normal" queues, discuss how Disruptor helps solve this problem and have a look at how we can we provide a declarative high-level language for expressing pipelines backed by Disruptors where all low-level details are hidden away from the user of the library.
 We'll also have a look at how we can monitor and visualise such pipelines for debugging and performance troubleshooting purposes.

-## Motivation
+## Motivation and inspiration

 Before we dive into *how* we can achieve this, let's start with the question of *why* I'd like to do it.